siafulinux/bashrc-calendar-events-from-Google/README.md

 ### Install

-You will need to obtain a Google API (free) and the calendar ID you wish to pull data from.
+You will need to obtain a Google API and the calendar ID you wish to pull data from.
 Edit google_calendar.sh and make appropriate entries.

     git clone https://github.com/siafulinux/bashrc-calendar-events-from-Google.git